-The devastating results of social networks failing to detect hate speech
+The social networks are failing to detect hate speech

 Everyone is entitled to their opinion.
 But when free speech goes to extremes and uses damaging vocabulary, it becomes an extremely dangerous tool.
 As social media use grows, so does online hate.
 Groups and individuals have become targets because of their ethnicity, religion, gender, and sexual orientation.